M-Files/Developer-Portal/APIs/REST-API/Reference/resources/objects/type/objectid/deleted/index.md

 Output: | [ObjectVersion]({{ site.baseurl }}/APIs/REST-API/Reference/structs/objectversion/)
 | Sets the deleted status of the object.

 The deleted status is tracked by the Deleted property and this resource is provided as a convenient access to that.
-It is still possible to alter that property directly using [/objects/(type)/(objectid)/(version)/properties]({{ site.baseurl }}/APIs/REST-API/Reference/resources/objects/type/objectid/version/properties/) or similar resource.
+It is still possible to read that property directly using [/objects/(type)/(objectid)/(version)/properties]({{ site.baseurl }}/APIs/REST-API/Reference/resources/objects/type/objectid/version/properties/) or similar resource.
 {:.remark}